 Summary

 There are three simple takeaways from this chapter.
 First, you have learned that particles, positions with an appropriate texture and no dimensions, can be useful in describing interesting physical effects.
-Second, the capability to collide and interact with other objects assist the integration and placement of particles in game scenes.
-And lastly, in order to achieve the appearance of familiar physical effects, the emitting of particles should persist over some period of time.
+Second, the capability to collide and interact with other objects assists with the integration and placement of particles in game scenes.
+Lastly, in order to achieve the appearance of familiar physical effects, the emitting of particles should persist over some period of time.

-You have developed a simple and yet flexible particle systems to support the consistent management of individual particles and their emitters.
+You have developed a simple and yet flexible particle system to support the consistent management of individual particles and their emitters.
 Your system is simple because it consists of a single component, defined in particle_system.js, with only three simple supporting classes defined in the src/engine/particles folder.
 The system is flexible because of the callback mechanism for the actual creation of particles where the game developers are free to define and generate particles with any arbitrary behaviors.

 The particle system you have built serves to demonstrate the fundamentals.
 To increase the sophistication of particle behaviors, you can subclass from the simple Particle class, define additional parameters, and amend the update() function accordingly.
-To support additional physical effects, you can consider modifying or subclassing from the ParticleEmitter class and emit particles according to appropriate formulations.
+To support additional physical effects, you can consider modifying or sub-classing from the ParticleEmitter class and emit particles according to your dsired formulations.

 Game Design Considerations